Education

 Apprenticeship Providers

-Apprenticeship Providers in England can become affiliated with NetAcad, as long as they are happy to sign a specific Memorandum of Understanding with Cisco.
+Apprenticeship Providers can become affiliated with the Cisco Networking Academy.
 These are typically for-profit training companies, that otherwise would not be accepted as part of the programme, but given the nature of the education they provide, Cisco have decided to open an exception with these providers.
-Apprentices can then access Networking Academy courses, as any other student.
+Apprentices can then access Cisco Networking Academy courses, as any other student.

 Non Traditional

-Networking Academy partners with less traditional institutions that are not traditional Education establishments.
-A few Social Enterprises, Foundations, and Charities have created their own Cisco Academies.
+The Cisco Networking Academy partners with several less traditional institutions, i.e. institutions that are not traditional education establishments.
+These include a few social enterprises, foundations, and charities that have created their own Cisco Academies.

-In the UK there is a long lasting partnership with the Ministry of Justice in the context of Prison ICT Academy (PICTA), an education initiative managed by the National Offenders Management Service (NOMS).
-Through this partnership, prisons can adopt Networking Academy to help develop relevant skills relevant to the market.
+In the UK, there is a long lasting partnership with the Ministry of Justice in the context of Prison ICT Academy (PICTA), an education initiative managed by the National Offenders Management Service (NOMS).
+Through this partnership, prisons can adopt the Cisco Networking Academy to help develop relevant skills relevant to the market.

-There are also interesting partnerships with Libraries Services from Councils across the UK and Ireland.
+There are also interesting partnerships with Library Services across the UK and Ireland.
 Visit this page to learn more about how Libraries can use NetAcad.